maa-nirmala-dj/1/README.md

         </h3>

         <p style="font-size: 15px; line-height: 1.7; color: #cccccc; margin-bottom: 35px; font-family: 'Outfit', sans-serif; font-weight: 400; text-wrap: balance;">
             Sound alone cannot carry a premium event; it must be paired with a breathtaking visual spectacle.
 We utilize intelligent, programmable DMX lighting systems to paint the venue in vibrant colors and dynamic movement.
 Our synchronized laser light shows slice through the darkness, while our powerful moving head beams track the tempo of the music, creating an immersive, concert-level club environment right at your venue.
-By introducing atmospheric effects such as heavy ground fog and spectacular cold spark machines during key momentsâ€”like the bride and groom's grand entranceâ€”we elevate the emotional impact of the evening to truly cinematic heights.
+By introducing atmospheric effects such as heavy ground fog and spectacular cold spark machines during key moments—like the bride and groom's grand entrance—we elevate the emotional impact of the evening to truly cinematic heights.
         </p>

         <h3 style="color: var(--gold-primary, #D4AF37); font-family: 'Cinzel', serif; margin-bottom: 15px; font-size: 20px; font-weight: 700; letter-spacing: 1px;">